Port Stephens Council: Demographics

 At the 2011 census, the proportion of residents in the Port Stephens local government area who stated their ancestry as Australian or Anglo-Celtic exceeded 81 per cent of all residents (national average was 65.2 per cent).
 In excess of 63% of all residents in the Port Stephens Council nominated a religious affiliation with Christianity at the 2011 census, which was significantly higher than the national average of 50.2 per cent.
 Meanwhile, as at the census date, compared to the national average, households in the Port Stephens local government area had a significantly lower than average proportion (4.6 per cent) where two or more languages are spoken (national average was 20.4 per cent); and a significantly higher proportion (92.2 per cent) where English only was spoken at home (national average was 76.8 per cent).

 Council

 Current composition and election method

 Port Stephens Council is composed of ten councillors, including the mayor, for a fixed four-year term of office.
 The Mayor is directly elected while the nine other Councillors are elected proportionally as three separate wards, each electing three Councillors.
-The most recent election was held on 9 September 2017, and the makeup of the Council, including the mayor, is as follows:
+The most recent election was held on 14 September 2024, and the makeup of the Council, including the mayor, is as follows:

-The current Council, elected in 2021, in order of election by ward, is:
+The current Council, elected in 2024, in order of election by ward, is:

-The previous Council, elected in 2017, in order of election by ward, is: